 In 1963, Beneduce left Lippincott to become Varner’s assistant.
 The following year, when Varner left for Viking, Beneduce was made editor-in-chief at World.
 It was there that Beneduce first saw samples from an advertising artist named Eric Carle who was looking to illustrate children’s books.
 “I loved the art and knew we wanted him to do something for us,” she told PW in 2009.
 After completing two early projects, Carle proposed doing a book about a worm that nibbled its way through the pages of a book.
 He and Beneduce “sat down and figured out exactly what the character and plot should be,” she told PW, and the result was The Very Hungry Caterpillar, which was published in 1969.
 But the book featured full-color art and pages of different sizes with precisely positioned die-cut holes—a printing project no U.S. company would take on.
 By chance, on a vacation to Japan, Beneduce found a willing Japanese publisher to manufacture the book, and history was made.
 Carle and Beneduce formed a close bond and would go on to work together for many years, even after Beneduce’s retirement, up through Carle’s 2015 title The Nonsense Show.

-During her time at World, Beneduce published the first picture book by Jane Yolen, The Emperor and the Kite, illustrated by a new artist she hired named Ed Young.
-The title was named a 1961 Caldecott Honor Book and its creators were off on the start of their long, successful careers.
+During her time at World, Beneduce published an early picture book by Jane Yolen, The Emperor and the Kite, illustrated by a new artist she hired named Ed Young.
+The title was named a 1968 Caldecott Honor Book and its creators were off to build their long, successful careers.

 From World, Beneduce moved to T.Y.
 Crowell in 1969 and headed the children’s department until 1977.
 In that span, one of her many highlights was publishing Katherine Paterson’s first book, Of Nightingales That Weep.
 Her junior editor at the time, Sandra Jordan, had discovered Paterson’s manuscript in the slush pile and brought it to Beneduce’s attention, knowing that a book set in medieval Japan would hold appeal because of Beneduce’s deep interest in Japanese culture.